 No. Social Security only counts income from employment towards the retirement earnings test.
 Other kinds of income — including income from rental properties, lawsuit payments, inheritances, pensions, investment dividends, IRA distributions and interest — will not cause benefits to be reduced.

-In 2021, for people who claimed benefits before full retirement age (currently 66 and 2 months and gradually rising to 67), Social Security withholds $1 in benefits for every $2 earned above the annual limit of $18,960.
-(A different formula applies for the year a beneficiary reaches full retirement age.)
+In 2023, Social Security withholds $1 in benefits for every $2 earned above the annual limit of $21,240 for people who claimed benefits before reaching full retirement age, which is 66 and 4 months for people born in 1956 or 66 and 6 months for those born in 1957 and is gradually rising to 67.
 Earnings made as an employee, net earnings from self-employment, and work-related bonuses and awards count toward the limit.

 Keep in mind

-The earnings cap goes away after full retirement age — from then on, income level has no effect on Social Security benefits.
+- The earnings test goes away once a beneficiary reaches full retirement age.
+From then on, income level has no effect on Social Security benefits.